markjnkim/es_mod/01-html/content/step-3-hero.md

 > **Deep Dive**: Check [here](https://stackoverflow.com/questions/10426497/position-relative-vs-absolute) for more insight on absolute vs relative positioning.

 > **Heads up**: Another possible value to use instead of pixels are percentages.
 For the declaration assigning the `right` position property, let's use a percentage and see what the difference is.
 About 10% covered about 140px.
 Mathematically speaking this means that the full screen value of 1400px at 10% will be 140px.
 This is why the form position remains the same.
 The true value of having a relative size instead of a static size, is that on different screen sizes, the position will remain relative to the element's size, and not fixed regardless of the screen size.
-We will go into further depth on relative sizes and screen responsiveness in the next module so we will save some of our discusssion until then.
+We will go into further depth on relative sizes and screen responsiveness in the next module so we will save some of our discussion until then.

 The `width` property has been saved for last because calculating the width of the form container actually begins a discussion on another property called `box-sizing`.